rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/windows-clusters/windows-parity/_index.md

 Windows clusters do not share the same feature support as Linux clusters.

-The following chart describes the feature parity between Windows and Linux on Rancher as of May 7, 2021.
+The following chart describes the feature parity between Windows and Linux on Rancher as of Rancher v2.5.8:

 **Component** | **Linux** | **Windows**
 --- | --- | ---